Basal cell carcinoma is a common skin cancer arising from the basal layer of epidermis and its appendages.

 Is there a test for basal cell carcinoma?

 Yes.
-Mr Andi will examine your facial skin for signs of a basal cell carcinoma.
+Professor Andi will examine your facial skin for signs of a basal cell carcinoma.
 Most lesions can be diagnosed clinically however if there is doubt, or concern about the different subtypes, a small biopsy may be necessary.